-24. Plaintiff Robin Goodman is a tenured English Professor and researcher at FSU.
-Since 2015, Plaintiff Goodman has taught, as relevant here, "Third World Cinema," a former general education course about the relationship between political intervention and cinematographic techniques.
+22. Plaintiff Robin Goodman is a tenured English Professor and researcher at FSU.
+Since 2015, Plaintiff Goodman taught, as relevant here, "Third World Cinema," a general education course about the relationship between political intervention and cinematographic techniques.
 As part of the course, students watch and discuss a range of films, including Academy of Motion Picture Arts and Sciences-recognized films like "The Battle of Algiers."
 In August 2024, Plaintiff Goodman learned that FSU's general education courses, including her own, were being reviewed by FSU and would be submitted to the BOG to determine whether they would continue to receive general education status.
-Unlike the rigorous review process that FSU faculty is required to undergo when adding or removing a course-a process that can take anywhere from six to eight months-by the beginning of the Fall 2024 semester, the BOG reached its decision without faculty input, ignoring its obligations to form a faculty committee before deciding whether a course qualified for general education designation.
+Unlike the rigorous review process that FSU faculty is required to undergo when adding or removing a course-a process that can take anywhere from six to eight months-by the beginning of the Fall 2024 semester, the Board of Governors had reached its decision.
 In the beginning of that semester, FSU informed Plaintiff Goodman that her course had been removed from the general education list.
-FSU also determined that although "Third World Cinema" would continue to meet students' Ethics requirement, it would be removed from all other general education requirements, including "Humanities and Cultural Practice."
-Because the English Department is obligated to offer enough general education courses to allow students to fulfill their general education requirements, the Department is unlikely to offer courses that do not have a general education designation.
-Thus, "Third World Cinema" is unlikely to be offered, even as an elective course.
+FSU also determined that "Third World Cinema" would no longer qualify to meet students' Ethics requirement, as it previously had.
+FSU requires that students complete at least one Ethics course, after which the students should be able to "[e]valuate various ethical positions" and "[d]escribe the ways in which historical, social, or cultural contexts shape ethical perspectives."
+Because "Third World Cinema" discusses political intervention in a way that is disfavored by the State, FSU removed the course from the list of classes that meet FSU's Ethics core requirement, as well as FSU's Humanities and Culture general education requirement.